 Understanding these potential causes is essential for patients considering breast implants and those experiencing unexplained symptoms post-implantation.
 Awareness and further research into these factors could lead to improved diagnosis and treatment options for BII.

 Any persistent symptoms that occur in patients with breast implants should be investigated for other medical conditions prior to consideration of removal of breast implants.
 If no other cause is found research has shown that they are likely to experience at least partial symptom improvement after implant removal.
 This improvement can occur with no capsulectomy or only partial removal of capsule.
-This is a procedure less invasive and caries lower risks than en-block capsulectomy which should be reserved to certain cases such as capsular malignancy.
+This is a procedure less invasive and caries lower risks than en-bloc capsulectomy which should be reserved to certain cases such as capsular malignancy.

 Post-Surgical Care Recommendations: